KevinPriv/MCProtocol/README.md

 # MCProtocol
-This project implements the current Minecraft protocol in Java.
-Might give up on this some day.
+MCProtocol is a library that implements the Minecraft protocol from scratch(PC version, multiplayer protocol).

-This entire project is just a little challenge for me to get away from boredom.
+This library is packet-based which means it's incredibly easy to extend yourself.

-I try to improve my code quality, make my code modular, apply design patterns and other concepts.
+I wrote this as a challenge for myself incase I got bored.
+Feel free to fork since I will probably discontinue this project sometime in the near future.

 ## Current Features
 - Fetch MOTD